Boston Trinity Academy

 Boston Trinity Academy (BTA) is a private Christian school in Boston, Massachusetts, United States.
 It currently enrolls roughly 250 students in grades 6–12.

 History

 In 2002, Boston Trinity Academy was founded by a group of Boston-area business people and residents led by Robert Bradley III, the president of a Boston investment firm.
 In pursuit of creating a college preparatory school rooted in the principles of the Christian faith, Boston Trinity opened its door with 54 students in grades 6–9 by in a rented school building on Beacon Street in Brookline, between Kenmore Square and Coolidge Corner.
 Adding a grade each year, the school soon expanded to 125 students, and 16 students of the first senior class graduated in June 2006.

 In September 2006, Boston Trinity acquired its first official building and purchased a five-acre property in the Hyde Park neighborhood, where Bernadine Franciscan Sisters operated a Catholic elementary school until 2005.
 Since 2006, Boston Trinity has expanded its student body to 230 students in grades 6 through 12.

-Mission statement

-Boston Trinity Academy educates students from diverse backgrounds in an academically demanding, Christ-centered community, inspiring them to lead lives of faith, integrity, and service.